Loading Events

 Barry Klein

-Barry Klein is a long-time Houston area activist.
-Circa 1972 he stood on a Houston esplanade in front of an office building holding a home made sign, saying “Dow Shall Not Kill”.
-Circa 1980, as an advocate for smaller government, he became a reformer on local issues.
-He pushed for expanding transit options such as jitneys, opposed needless freeway expansion which induces sprawl, and defended property rights.
+Circa 1980, as an advocate for liberty and smaller government, he became a reformer on local issues.
+Over the succeeding years he pushed for expanding transit options such as jitneys, fought Metro’s plan to replace buses with rail, and opposed needless freeway expansion which induces sprawl.

 In 2015 he worked with the HPJC Military and Foreign Policy working group to plan a conference on foreign policy reform.
 He recruited some Republican and Libertarian Party friends who oppose unconstitutional wars.
 The result is that the HPJC was able to create a trans-partisan committee that sponsored an event held at Texas Southern University in April 2015 titled, “PEACE OR WARS WITHOUT END?
 US Foreign Policy: A Conference to Explore Our Choices”.
-In the months after the conference, the committee continued to meet with several new participants to plan a post conference followup.
+In the months after the conference, the committee continued to meet with several participants to plan a post conference followup.
 Thus the Foreign Policy Alliance (FPA), as an HPJC spinoff, was formed in 2016.

-Barry has devised a novel approach to peacemaking by writing a 12 point strategy to “make foreign policy a local issue.”
+Barry has devised a novel approach to peacemaking by writing a 12 point strategy to “Make foreign policy a local issue.”
 Most important of the tactics is direct democracy.
-In this case, binding and non- binding ballot measures are used at the local and state levels, similar to the Nuclear Freeze playbook in the 1980s.
-These initiatives set the stage for a series of treaties (Ronald Reagan became a dove, we remember) between the US and USSR that made massive cuts in the nuclear arsenals of both nations.
-The websites of Ballotpedia and the Initiative and Referendum Institute offer details on this strategy.
-Some of the tactics promoted by Barry appear on the FPA Take Action web page, including use of home-based teach-ins to expand the antiwar movement, and direct democracy via initiative and referendum elections.
+In this case, binding and non-binding ballot measures can be used at the local and state levels, similar to the Nuclear Freeze playbook in the 1980s.
+These initiatives set the stage for a series of treaties (Ronald Reagan, a hawk in his first term, became a dove in his second) between the US and USSR that made massive cuts in the nuclear arsenals of both nations.
+The websites of Ballotpedia and the Initiative and Referendum Institute offer details on direct democracy, and are covered comprehensively in Let the People Rule (2020), by professor John Matsusaka at the Univ. of Southern California.

 Laisha Harris